Development of a National Standard for Environmental Risk Management of Industrial Chemicals

-PricewaterhouseCoopers has been engaged to develop a Consultation Regulation Impact Statement, on behalf of the Commonwealth and states and territories, as a basis for public consultation on the policy options to achieve the COAG reforms.
+PricewaterhouseCoopers were engaged to develop the Consultation RIS on behalf of the Commonwealth and states and territories, as a basis for public consultation on policy options to achieve the COAG reforms.

 A description of the basic legal, institutional, administrative and technical chemicals management infrastructure is provided in:

-- National Profile of Chemicals Management Infrastructure in Australia (November 1998); and
+- National Profile of Chemicals Management Infrastructure in Australia (November 1998)

 - Towards Ecologically Sustainable Management of Chemicals (2003) - EPHC website archive.